Vito0912/absToolbox/README.md

 A collection of tools designed to assist with Audiobookshelf-related tasks.

 > [!CAUTION]
 > All scripts may have unforeseen side effects or might even crash the server completely.
-Therefore, before starting any script, you should make a backup via the settings—especially if this is mentioned in the script description.
+Therefore, before starting any script, you should make a backup via the settings!
+Do not use the Python scripts anymore.
+These are legacy!

 > [!NOTE]
+> Old, but still valid note:\
-> Currently, these are only Python scripts.
+> Currently, these are ~~only~~ Python scripts.
 However, there are plans to implement plugin support:
 > [Plugin Support Pull Request](https://github.com/advplyr/audiobookshelf/pull/3745)
 >
 > Should this happen, I will try to integrate all scripts into ABS and create additional ones.
 Depending on how access to the database/UI is provided, possible developments include: